Creating Habitat, Restoring Biodiversity

 While native plants are ideal, this demonstrates how flexibility can still support wildlife without compromising ecological benefits.

-Plant it and pollinators will come!
+Plant and pollinators will come!

 We've already had pollinators and insects arrive to make use of the newly available habitat.